sakjdbasd/AIstreamer/README.md

-# AIstreamer
+# AI streamer
-time to do a funny
+time to do a funny with deepseek

+in progress.......